codess-aus/AI-100/Analyze.md

 Azure Queue Storage allows you to store and retrieve messages.
 It does not store structured data.
 It is a reliable message store for processing messages in sequence asynchronously.
 Example - you are designing a solution that will process and analyze data asynchronously.
 The data must be processed in the order in which it is received.

 Azure Blob Storage allows you to store files.
 It does not store structured data.
 A Scalable data store for text and binary data.
+Azure blob storage allows you to store text and binary files.
+It does not support ingestion of streaming data.